stuberch/audio_segmentation/README.md

 This project is part of a master thesis researching 'automated segmentation of the Ehrenreich opera collection' written at the Bern University of Applied Science.
 Goal of the script is to automatically identify  structural audio sequences via a reference recording.
 The method used is called *reference-based audio segmentation* (Prätzlich & Müller 2013) ([see publication on researchgate](https://www.researchgate.net/publication/303667411_Freischutz_Digital_a_case_study_for_reference-based_audio_segmentation_of_operas))

 # Data
-The dataset consists of 23 different versions of Mozarts opera *Die Zauberflöte* stored in https://ehrenreich.bfh.science/data/ (not open to public).
-To test the script 1'318 manually annotated segments where used, that can be found in assets.
+The dataset consists of 23 different versions of Mozarts opera *Die Zauberflöte* stored in the [Ehrenreich collection](https://ehrenreich.bfh.science/data/) (not open to public).
+To test the script 1'318 manually annotated segments where used, that can be found in [assets](https://github.com/stuberch/audio_segmentation/tree/main/assets).

 # Paper
 The paper was not published but is available opon request via the author (christian.stuber@students.bfh.ch) and the supervisor (eduard.klein@bfh.ch).